itssue/wwtd/README.md

 WWTD is a slackbot built on the [Hubot][hubot] framework.

 This only works if you run this locally.
-Instructions will be added in the future, but below are the generic ones from [Hubot][hubot].
+Below are the generic instructions from [Hubot][hubot].

-Once it's running you can type in "/wwtd [your question]" like this:
+Once it's running you can type in "wwtd [your question]" like this:

-    /wwtd What should I eat for dinner tonight?
+    wwtd What should I eat for dinner tonight?

 And the bot will answer with a Trump quote, hopefully one that relates to what you've asked: